 Do I have to report my winnings to the IRS?

 According to the Internal Revenue Code, you must report the full amount of your gambling winnings as income.
-That’s right – report any amount whether it is $5 or $5,000 on Form 1040, line 21.
+That’s right – report any amount whether it is $5 or $5,000 on Form 1040.

 Do I have to report my losses to the IRS?

-Your gambling losses for the year are deductible (use Schedule A, line 28) as long as they don’t exceed your winnings.
+Your gambling losses for the year are deductible (use Form 1040, Schedule A) as long as they don’t exceed your winnings.
 Take note: you can’t reduce your winnings by subtracting your losses and reporting the difference.
+Read more about reporting gambling winnings and losses.

 What information do I need to report my gambling winnings/losses?